Chudleyj/C-Gravity/README.md

 ## The Reported Error

 Fehlberg's Table III (page 13) presents the coefficients for the 4th- and 5th-order formulas.
-The last two columns in that table are:
+At K=3 in that table are:

 - $C_K = \frac{2197}{4104}$
 - $C_K^{\hat{}} = \frac{28561}{56430}$